5 Ways to Survive Your Child Going off to College

 Are you struggling with how to survive your child going off to college?

-I know it can be really, really hard.
+I know it can be hard.
 Let me help before it overwhelms you!

 I am a NYC based Certified Life Coach and mental health advocate.
 My writing has been published on The Huffington Post, Prevention, Psych Central, Pop Sugar, MSN and The Good Man Project, among others.
 I work with all kinds of people to help them go from depressed and overwhelmed to confident and happy in their relationships and in their world.